 1. Accuracy

-Obviously, you’d wish to be confident that you simply are getting an accurate reading from your thermometer once you set it to use, and infrared models have an excellent reputation for accuracy.
+You’d wish to be confident that you simply are getting an accurate reading from your thermometer once you set it to use, and infrared models have an excellent reputation for accuracy.

 2. Safety

-One of the good things about having the ability to see temperature remotely is that you simply don’t really need to touch the thing in question.
+One of the good things about having the ability to see temperature remotely is that you simply don’t need to touch the thing in question.

 If you’re trying to require the temperature of a very hot item, you will not get to place your hand, or maybe another piece of kit, onto the recent surface.